luchoArg33/pyNetwork/Fortigate/README.md

 # fortiClass.py
-It's a class with a couple of methods.
+It's a class with a couple of methods for Fortigate.
+It uses paramiko to connect to CLI and send commands.
+It collects logs and then parses then with regular expressions.
+Do not use it as is.
+Check the outputs of your device, modify regular expressions if you need to, verify the commands that are sent in the class (vdom commands for example).

-In order to obtain information you can do:
+In order to obtain detailed information you can do:
 ```
 from fortiClass import Forti
 help(Forti)